jefmeijvis/old.jefmeijvis.com/content/007-azure-application-insights.md

 This connection string is always needed to connect to our instance of Application Insights.

 > On March 31, 2025, support for instrumentation key ingestion will end.
 Instrumentation key ingestion will continue to work, but Microsoft will no longer provide updates or support for the feature.
-Connection strings will be the prefered way of connecting from now on.
+Connection strings will be the preferred way of connecting from now on.

 ### Auto instrumentation (agents)